Guy W. Wallace and EPPIC Offers the Following Services

-Guy can help you with the planning … and/or the analysis … and/or the content architectural design of T&D/Learning Paths or Development Maps … and/or the design of any gap Instruction and Information … and/or oversight and management of your development efforts, and then the delivery/deployment efforts for my design/development efforts.
+Guy can help you with the planning … and/or the analysis … and/or the content architectural design of T&D/Learning Paths or Development Maps … and/or the design of any gap Instruction and Information … and/or oversight and management and/or conduct of your development efforts, and then the delivery/deployment efforts for my design/development efforts.

-Guy can also be available to coach and develop your staff in his ISD and Performance Improvement methods, or adaptations of them, or adaptations of what you already use.
+Guy can also be available to coach and informally or formally develop your staff in his ISD and Performance Improvement methods, or adaptations of them, or adaptations of what you already use.

 Guy can help you with the following…

 Staff Development in ISD analysis, design, and project planning and management methods – formal Workshops and/or informal Coaching Sessions: 1-2-3-4 or 5 days in length.

 Curriculum Architecture Design efforts producing performance-based Learning Paths and determine gaps in your existing formal and informal content and performance support projects

 Instructional Analysis and Design efforts where we hand off designs for your development

 Performance Improvement efforts based on the analysis finding in Curriculum and Instructional efforts – or targeted separately